IsaacCheng9/travel-buddy/README.md

    `pip install -e .`
 5. Run all tests with the command `python -m pytest`
 6. View test results in the terminal.

+## Contributing

+### GitHub Actions

+After pushing to the repository, the workflow in GitHub Actions consists of:

+- Running Python code formatting with Black
+  - This ensures good readability and a consistent style across the codebase to reduce diffs for code reviews.
+- Running all unit tests for Python with Pytest
+  - This helps prevent runtime errors in production.
+  - Test should be created and kept updated to facilitate this.